Cushion Options and Characteristics

 NOTE: If you came to this page without first having seen our home page, you have missed seeing pictures of our various designs, as well as a summary of their many features.
 For general information on our complete line of sofas, loveseats and chairs, go to our home page by clicking here.

 Our standard cushions are medium in firmness, consisting of unusually durable polyurethane foam (6-1/2” thick for seats, 8” for backs).
 This filling allows most occupants to sink several inches into the cushions.
 But despite the soft reception for the first few inches, this cushioning resists progressively more as one sinks deeper, so you don’t get a feeling of hitting bottom.
 (See below about the two different seat support options.)
+Our seat cushioning is unusually dense, which means more strength-giving material and far greater durability than that of typical cushions.
+Our customers normally buy only replacement covers for their cushions during the first fifteen years after purchase, despite the fact that our furniture is usually the most heavily used furniture in the household; and some of our customers still just buy replacement covers for their original cushions after 25 years or more.

-If you want a sofa surface to lie on: Our seats are normally made as separate cushions (three cushions for a 76" or longer sofa, two for a loveseat), but our standard seats nevertheless provide a comfortable, flat, medium-firm surface to lie on.
+If you want a sofa surface to lie or sleep on: Our seats are normally made as separate cushions (three cushions for a 76" or longer sofa, two for a loveseat), but our standard seats nevertheless provide a comfortable, flat, medium-firm surface to lie on.
 (With our "puffy" seat filling and/or the webbing suspension, the surface would be softer and less flat.)
-This surface becomes roomier (25" wide with our standard depth, or 28" with our 3"-deeper frame) if you remove the back cushions.
-Or, if you will want a wider surface for reclining on while back cushions are still in place, we can make back cushions that are only 4" thick, which allow almost the 25" or 28" depth of the seat while retaining good appearance and moderate sitting comfort.
-(But unless you're long-legged, you'd probably want to put an extra pillow in front of the thin back cushion when you're sitting against it).
-The seat cushions normally slope backwards toward the rear for best sitting comfort (just under 1" downward slope), but they can be leveled out with some folded-up towels placed below the rear of the seats.
+This surface becomes much roomier (25" wide) if you remove the back cushions.

 All seat and back cushions on the Florida, California, Virginia, New Jersey, Custom 05 and Maryland models are unattached and reversible (seat cushions can be turned over and back cushions can be turned around).
 The cushions can also be rotated within a single sofa or between different pieces of furniture if the cushions are of the same size (we can tell you which specific sofa, loveseat and chair sizes have the same cushion sizes).
 This reversibility and ability to rotate provide maximum life for the cushion filling and fabric, and the cushions' movability allows some adjustability for comfort..
 Having unattached, zippered cushions also makes it possible to economically replace the fabric covers.
-To help prevent the unattached cushions from shifting with use, the surfaces below (which the seat cushions rest on) include a slightly rough section in the middle to resist slipping.
+To help prevent the unattached cushions from shifting with use, the surfaces below (which the seat cushions rest on) include a slightly rough section to resist slipping.
 We can, for an additional charge, provide a means of attaching the cushions to the frame, which still allows the cushions to be lifted out by an adult who knows how to detach them.
 (On the FineFit model, the cushions are not reversible, but they can be rotated when they are of the same size.)

 Why is this woman beaming?
 Well, we like to think it's because she had just received her Comfy 1 Virginia model sectional the day before this picture was taken.
 She ordered the "puffy" option for both seat and back cushions which, as you can see, looks quite different from the all-foam cushions, as well as feeling softer.
 For many people, this type of cushion would require too much straightening up, but others like the casual, pillowy effect.
 We often sell this option for the back cushions only, providing the cushy look and the better molding to your back's contours while retaining the solider, more durable support of the foam-filled seats.
 This combination also minimizes the need to straighten the cushions, while still providing a relatively pillowy look and feel.